Eastern Reception, Diagnostic & Correctional Center

 - Offenders cannot have received a major violation or a violation for rule #11 in the past 24 months

 Offenders who meet this criteria must submit an application to the Paws for a Cause coordinator, where the offender’s behavior and background is carefully reviewed.
-If acceptable, the Coordinator and co-coordinator interview each offender.
+If acceptable, the Coordinator and co-coordinator, along with offender facilitators, interview each offender.
 If approved, the offender is placed on a waiting list.

 The handlers train the dogs in basic obedience with a goal of being able to pass the Canine Good Citizen Test, and of course to make them more adoptable.

 This is a very positive program for DOC — everyone benefits.

 “The dogs have a remarkable impact on MDOC offenders, improving offender behavior and giving offenders incentive to maintain excellent conduct records.
 Offenders not directly involved in the program are showing responsibility and selflessness by donating to support our efforts.
 Staff morale is also enhanced by the presence of the dogs.” – George A. Lombardi

 Food Service employs 27 staff and 203 offenders and prepares approximately 8745 offender and 65 staff meals daily.
 ERDCC is a Cook-Chill Receptor Site, receiving a portion of our main entrée items from the Eastern Region Cook-Chill facility.
 The majority of menu items are prepared fresh at ERDCC’s production kitchen with the Cook-Chill items being re-thermed on site.

 ERDCC serves the general population and reception and diagnostic offenders from three dining rooms, which seats 152 and a staff dining room.
 Administrative segregation offenders, ECU offenders are fed in their housing units.
 Staff is provided one free meal per shift due to their responsibility in the supervision of offenders throughout the meal period.
 No budget is allocated to provide for staff meals.